MahnazTD/mahnaztd.github.io/ideas.md

 ---

-### 💡 About this space

-This is a collaborative place for:
-- ✏️ Book or writing ideas
-- 📚 Research and academic project concepts
-- 🗣️ Linguistic and dialect-related topics

 **Note:**
 All ideas are valuable, but before posting, please do a quick search in **English** and in your **mother tongue** to make sure the idea hasn’t already been published.